ADLINK-IST/opensplice/src/api/dcps/sacs/docs/README.md

 much about DDS yet.

-If you are new to C# we would recommend that you start by looking at the example code provided in your OpenSplice installation directory as well as the documentation in the sections below.
+If you are new to C# we would recommend that you start by looking at the example code provided in your Vortex OpenSplice installation directory as well as the documentation in the sections below.

 A summary of each example, along with build instructions can be found on the